 Hello I’m Catherine from Cloudberry Flowers and I sell beautiful homegrown seasonal flowers from my garden in the Scottish Borders.
-I can provide flowers from a simple jam jar posy to flowers for an event, throughout the growing season March to November.
+I can provide flowers from a simple jam jar posy to flowers for a wedding or event.
+My flowers are available throughout the growing season March to November.
 More information on the flowers I provide and price guides can be found here on this site as well as my Facebook site, Instagram and Twitter.

 2015 was the start of a new adventure for me growing and selling my homegrown flowers and during this time I started a blog to write all about how I got on in the cutting patch.
 I still keep my blog up to date posting as often as I can throughout the year to let you know of my highs and lows in the garden.